Kotlin/KEEP/proposals/stdlib/instant.md

 With the introduction of `Instant` to the standard library, we can now make it not just a pure library solution but a compiler-supported one.
-In practice, this means that we may map `kotlinx.datetime.Instant` to `java.time.Instant`.
+In practice, this means that we may map `kotlin.time.Instant` to `java.time.Instant`.

 This would give us several advantages over keeping `Instant` our own class: